-Fig. 2 illustrates part of the lifecycle for the Requisition Order [15].
-Stages are represented as rounded boxes.
-The stage Create Proc Orders contains the child-stages Launching Line Items and Planning Proc Orders; the former is atomic.
-Milestones are shown as small circles associated with stages.
-For instance, the milestones All Line Items ordered and Req.
-Order cancelled are associated with the stage Create Proc Orders.
-The former is an achieving milestone, i.e., when All Line Items ordered becomes true the stage is closed; while the latter is invalidating, that is, when Req.
-Order cancelled holds, the stage is reopened.
+Line items ordered and Req Order cancelled are associated with the stage Create Proc Orders.
+The former is an achieving milestone, i.e., when All Line items ordered becomes true the stage is closed; while the latter is invalidating, that is, when Req Order cancelled holds, the stage is reopened.
 The diamond nodes are guards.
-The stage Create Proc Orders is triggered by guards Initiate Req.
-Order and Re-order Line Items of Rejected Proc Orders.
+The stage Create Proc Orders is triggered by guards Initiate Req Order and Re-order Line Items of Rejected Proc Orders.
 A diamond with a cross represents a "bootstrapping" guard, which indicates the conditions to create new artifact instances.
 Similar representations can be given for all other stages in the Requisition and Procurement Orders.

-As mentioned in Section 2 the execution of GSM programs is governed by PAC rules.
-To illustrate these we consider PAC2 as given in [15]:
+As discussed in Section 2 the execution of GSM programs is governed by PAC rules.
+To illustrate these we consider PAC2 as given in [10]:

 Prerequisite π Antecedent α Consequent γ PAC2 $x.active_S$ on $e(x)$ if $\varphi(x)$ +x.m where stage S has milestone m and on e(x) if $\varphi(x)$ is an achieving sentry for m.
 Suppose that $\Sigma_0, \Sigma_1, \ldots, \Sigma_j$ is a sequence of snapshots in a B-step.
-Intuitively, if $\Sigma \models \pi$, then there is an artifact instance ρ s.t. ρ . active_S is true, i.e., the stage S is active for ρ .
-Furthermore, if $\Sigma_j \models \alpha$ then ρ .mostRecEventType = e and the achieving condition φ for milestone m holds.
-Finally, Σ{j+1} is obtained by applying $+\rho.m$, i.e., by toggling the flag m for the milestone status of S to true.
+Intuitively, if $\Sigma \models \pi$ then there is an artifact instance ρ s.t. ρ . $active_S$ is true, i.e., the stage S is active for ρ .
+Furthermore, if $\Sigma_j \models \alpha$ then ρ . mostRecEventType = e and the achieving condition φ for milestone m holds.
+Finally, Σ{j+1} is obtained by applying $+\rho.m$, i.e., by toggling true the flag m for the milestone status of S.

-The discussion above shows that GSM programs are expressive enough to formalise business processes such as the Requisition and Procurement Orders scenario.
+As a result, we clearly see that GSM programs are expressive enough to formalise business processes such as the Requisition and Procurement Orders scenario.